-“the design of products and environments to be usable by all people, to the greatest extent possible, without the need for adaptation or specialized design”
+Universal Design is “The design of products and environments to be usable by all people, to the greatest extent possible, without the need for adaptation or specialized design”.

 Three basic practices can help educators implement principles of universal design when constructing learning experiences.
 If the means of representation, the means of engagement, and the means of expression are all examined critically during the design phase, and multiple options for each are built into the learning environment, then learners will benefit in significant ways.

 Multiple means of Engagement

 Looking outside of disability it is possible for factors like learning style, or personal life circumstances to play a part in how well different types of assessment will reflect a learners true knowledge.
 In order to allow student to “show what they know” educators should supply a variety of avenues for expression.
 Examinations, papers, projects, hands-on demonstrations, all can give learners a chance to express how they have met the learning objectives, but some of these methods are going to be more effective for some learners than others.
 When educators can identify several different avenues for expression that would be equally viable in terms of establishing that learning outcomes have been met, then learners can be given a choice.
 This is not always possible though.
 Sometimes a given measure is truly the most effective, and in those cases, the best measure should be employed.

 The Center on Postsecondary Education and Disability at the University of Connecticut promotes nine principles of UDI that include seven principles identified by the Center for Universal Design at the NCSU College of Design as well as two additional principles that speak specifically to the learning environment as opposed to the design of products and environments more generally.

 Automatic doors and curb cuts are both examples of design features that allow for equitable use.
 A person in a wheelchair benefits but so does an individual with a stroller or delivery trolley.